hiloki/bdash/README.md

 ## Documentation

-**Wiki**

-At this stage, docs is located in [Wiki](https://github.com/sotayamashita/bdash/wiki).
-I am taking note to go through the process of this and understand reasons for selecting technique.
+Document is summarized in [Wiki](https://github.com/sotayamashita/bdash/wiki).
+We are taking note to go through the process of this and understand reasons for selecting technique.

-If you have any question or suggestion, please feel free to create issues or pull request.
-When you create issues or pull request, please read [Contributing](CONTRIBUTING.md) before.
+_Note: Some Document in Wiki is written in Japanese.
+It is for people at SIROK, Inc._

 ## Updating